INTI-CMNB/KiBot/README.md

 | Number of PCBs:    | 1                                 |
 | Total Components:  | 5                                 |

-This CSV says you have five components groped in three different types.
+This CSV says you have five components grouped into three different types.
 They are one 1 nF capacitor, one 10 nF capacitor and three 1 k resistors.
 Now lets generate BoMs for the *merge_2* example:

 ```shell